 “I guess you could say I’m a convert,” she said.

-Empowering women and young girls is a core tenet of Leadership Beyond Boundaries (LBB), an initiative launched by CCL 10 years ago to democratize access to leadership development and to deliver it to communities and individuals who wouldn’t receive it otherwise.
+Empowering women and young girls is a core tenet of our Societal Advancement efforts, an initiative we launched 10 years ago to democratize access to leadership development and to deliver it to communities and individuals who wouldn’t receive it otherwise.

 Here’s a deeper look at what we do, and why empowering women and young girls is so important to us.

-We started Leadership Beyond Boundaries in 2006 because we believe that making leadership development available to everyone is fundamental to creating a more peaceful, prosperous world.
+We started this work more than 10 years ago because we believe that making leadership development available to everyone is fundamental to creating a more peaceful, prosperous world.

 We aim to develop leaders at every level, not just at the top, to help transform societies.

 We believe that leadership matters, and that it’s for everyone.
 We also believe that it can be developed.
-LBB especially works with youth, women, and underserved populations, undertaking scalable projects for maximum impact.
+Our Societal Advancement team especially works with youth, women, and underserved populations, undertaking scalable projects for maximum impact.
 We tackle a wide array of issues, from minimizing electoral violence to entrepreneurship, but it all ties back to the same mission and set of principles.

 Our efforts are diverse.
-Over the last decade, LBB has reached more than 50,000 community, nonprofit and government leaders in 30 different countries.
-We’ve initiated projects centered on women in Afghanistan, Cambodia, Chile, El Salvador, Ethiopia, India, Jamaica, Myanmar, Nigeria, Peru, Singapore, Sudan, Trinidad and the U.S.
+Over the last decade, we’ve reached more than 50,000 community, nonprofit, and government leaders in 30 different countries.
+We’ve initiated projects centered on women in Afghanistan, Cambodia, Chile, El Salvador, Ethiopia, India, Jamaica, Myanmar, Nigeria, Peru, Singapore, Sudan, Trinidad, and the U.S.

 There are overarching principles.
 We start with relationships, partnering with local organizations to carry out leadership trainings and programs.
 Then we look to scale the effort for larger and sustained impact, often holding train-the-trainer programs so that there’s a multiplying factor as new trainers instill the lessons and skills with others.
 We regularly develop leadership-training toolkits that are based on research and can be modified to fit specific groups and communities.

 We draw on experience.
 CCL has been training corporate, nonprofit, and government leaders — and honing our own practices — for decades.
-Leadership Beyond Boundaries builds on that base of knowledge and experience to deliver leadership training to underserved communities worldwide.
+Our Societal Advancement work builds on that base of knowledge and experience to deliver leadership training to underserved communities worldwide.

-One of the most interesting and rewarding projects that LBB has been a part of is the establishment of debate clubs for college-age women at a handful of universities in the east African nation of Ethiopia.
-Through our office in the capital of Addis Ababa, we’ve worked to empower young women and girls in a variety of ways, including the creation of the debate clubs where students can hone their public speaking and analytical skills.
+One of the most interesting and rewarding projects that we’ve been a part of is establishing debate clubs for college-age women at a handful of universities in Ethiopia.
+Through our office in the capital of Addis Ababa, we’ve worked to empower young women and girls in a variety of ways, including the debate clubs where students can hone their public speaking and analytical skills.

 Women’s Leadership in Myanmar

-Partnering with May Sabe’s Gender Equality Network (GEN), LBB conducted an 8-day train-the-trainer session of the Women’s Empowerment & Leadership Program for women representing 16 different development agencies based in Myanmar.
-From that one program, in a nation that just recently started emerging from an extended period of turmoil, more than 670 community leaders across the country, most of them women, received the training.
+Partnering with May Sabe’s Gender Equality Network (GEN), we conducted an 8-day train-the-trainer session of the Women’s Empowerment & Leadership Program for women representing 16 different development agencies based in Myanmar.
+From that one program, more than 670 community leaders across the country — most of them women — received the training.

 Over the next year, the women put their new skills to use in a variety of realms, including peace-building in the war-torn northern region of the country, developing large-scale business initiatives, negotiating national legislation, and leading research and initiatives in various industries including healthcare, education, and agriculture.
 In other words, the results were diverse and far-reaching, helping women achieve higher potential across the spectrum of possibilities in that nation.